ClaimDB: A Fact Verification Benchmark over Large Structured Data: Abstract

 \section{Abstract}

-Despite substantial progress in fact-verification benchmarks, claims grounded in large-scale structured data remain underexplored.
-In this work, we introduce \system, the first fact-verification benchmark where the evidence for claims is derived from compositions of millions of records and multiple tables. \system consists of 80 unique real-life databases covering a wide range of domains, from governance and healthcare to media, education and the natural sciences.
+Real-world fact-checking often involves verifying claims grounded in structured data at scale.
+Despite substantial progress in fact-verification benchmarks, this setting remains largely underexplored.
+In this work, we introduce \system, a fact-verification benchmark where the evidence for claims is derived from compositions of millions of records and multiple tables. \system consists of 80 unique real-life databases covering a wide range of domains, from governance and healthcare to media, education and the natural sciences.
 At this scale, verification approaches that rely on ``reading'' the evidence break down, forcing a timely shift toward reasoning in \textit{executable} programs.
-We conduct extensive experiments with 30 state-of-the-art proprietary and open-source (below 70B) LLMs and find that none exceed 83\% accuracy, with more than half below 55\%.
-Our analysis also reveals that both closed- and open-source models struggle with \textit{abstention}---the ability to admit that there is no evidence to decide---raising doubts about their reliability in high-stakes data analysis.
+We conduct extensive experiments with 30 state-of-the-art proprietary and open-source (below 70B) LLMs and find that more than half score below 55\% accuracy.
+Our analysis also reveals that both closed- and open-source models struggle with \textit{abstention}---the ability to admit that there is no evidence to decide---raising doubts about their reliability in high-stakes data analysis tasks.
 We release the benchmark, code, and the LLM leaderboard at \url{https://claimdb.github.io}.